France

 France is part of the Schengen area, which is a EU passport-free zone that covers most European countries.
 The Schengen provisions have abolished checks at internal borders, however police checks and temporary border controls in some situations may still apply.

-France Travel Guide: Best Areas to Visit in France
+France travel guide: Best areas to visit in France

 Popular areas to visit in France include:

-• Cities – Paris, Nice, Marseille.
+- Cities – Paris, Nice, Toulouse, Marseille.

-• Beach Regions – The Côte d’Azur (also known as the French Riviera), the beaches around Normandy on the Alabaster Coast, Brittany, Aquitaine, the Bay of Biscay, Corsica.
+- Beach Regions – The Côte d’Azur (also known as the French Riviera), the beaches around Normandy on the Alabaster Coast, Brittany, Aquitaine, the Bay of Biscay, Corsica.

-• Mountain areas – The Alps, The Pyranees, Massif Central.
+- Mountain areas – The Alps, The Pyranees, Massif Central.

-• National Parks – France is home to 8 national parks.
+- National Parks – France is home to 8 national parks.
 These include Écrins National Park, Cévennes National Park, Vanoise Naational Park and Pyrénées National Park.

-• Wine regions – Bordeaux, Burgundy, The Loire Valley, Provence, The Rhône Valley and Alsace.
+- Wine regions – Bordeaux, Burgundy, The Loire Valley, Provence, The Rhône Valley and Alsace.

 Weather in France